-Further expansion followed with the introduction of the Independent Living Program, training houses at Kurralta Park and Greenacres, and the appointment of a Liaison Support Person at the Hampstead Spinal Unit.
+Throughout the 1970s, the Association introduced sport and social activities, the introduction of the Independent Living Program, two training houses, and the appointment of Liaison Support at the Hampstead Spinal Unit.

 In 2014, the Association rebranded and became known as PQSA.
-Today, PQSA is the peak community body supporting people living with Spinal Cord Injury to live their potential and, with its regional expansion, is a truly South Australian community organisation.
+Today, we are the peak community body supporting people living with Spinal Cord Injury (SCI) to live their potential and with our regional expansion, PQSA is truly a South Australian community organisation.